brudnak/MOM/README.md

 The item page displays many of the same information that can be found in MOM, but also includes a dynamically calculated minimum recommended price for six marketplaces: Amazon FBM, Amazon FBA, Amazon Vendor Central, Amazon Seller Fulfilled Prime, Walmart, and Ebay.
 These are calculated based on shipping costs that are generated using the ShipStation API.

-The item page also includes a query of sales numbers, in total and by order type; a history of inventory changes and transfers; and a history of user changes made to the item.
+The item page also includes API response of lowest prices and buy box prices based on the ASIN(s) provided in the database, a query of our sales numbers, in total and by order type; a history of inventory changes and transfers; and a history of user changes made to the item.

 ## CUSTOMERS
 In MOM, customers can only be searched by full and complete last name, phone number, and email address.
 With this interface, they can now be searched by incomplete first name, last name, company name, email address, or complete zip code.